Pacific Aria accidents and incidents

 (MS Ryndam) In August 2002, while in Alaska (Lynn Canal) the ship lost power (including all propulsion).
 The vessel drifted for ~20 min as the sea was too deep to anchor.
 It was tugged to Auke Bay, where was inspected by USCG.
-As result, the scheduled Glacier Bay was replaced with Tracy Arm Fjord and Sawyer Glacier.
+As a result, the scheduled Glacier Bay was replaced with Tracy Arm Fjord and Sawyer Glacier.

 |2002||Cruise Illness / Norovirus Outbreaks|

-(MS Ryndam) In 2002, CDC reported 3 norovirus outbreaks – itinerary April 7-24 (na), itinerary July 1825 (167 passengers, 9 crew), itinerary July 25-August 1 (189 passengers, 30 crew).
+(MS Ryndam) In 2002, CDC reported 3 norovirus outbreaks – itinerary April 7-24 (NA), itinerary July 1825 (167 passengers, 9 crew), itinerary July 25-August 1 (189 passengers, 30 crew).